FlyingDiver/Indigo-Lutron-Leap/README.md

 Not all discovered devices work with the plugin (the RRa2 Connect Bridge does not, for example).

 Create a"Lutron Bridge" plugin device, and select your bridge from the popup.
 If nothing shows up, make sure the device is online (you can see it in the Lutron mobile app).
-You can enable detailed debugging to see if the discovery process is doing anything.
+You can enable debug logging to see if the discovery process is doing anything.

 When you create the Bridge device, you'll be prompted to pair the plugin with the bridge.
 You need to press